Follow guidelines for planning and preparing visual merchandising displays

 • Neglecting to include a clear call-to-action or promotional signage in promotional displays.

-• Misconception: Health and safety is the manager's responsibility.
-Correction: Every employee has a duty to follow safety procedures, report hazards, and use equipment correctly to prevent accidents.
+• Misconception: Health and safety is only the manager's responsibility.
+Correction: Every employee has a duty to follow procedures and report hazards to ensure a safe workplace.

 Frequently Asked Questions